rahulodedra30/MLOps-TA/lab3/readme.md

-# Vertex AI: Training and Serving a Custom Model
+# Vertex AI: Training, Serving a Custom Model and Monitoring drift

 ## Overview
 In this lab, you will learn how to use Vertex AI to train and serve a TensorFlow model using code in a custom container.
 While we are using TensorFlow in this example, It could easily replaced by any another framework.
 We will be focussing on Training, Prediction, and Notebooks in this lab.